Invisalign vs Veneers

 Overview of Both Types of Treatments

 Dental Veneers are thin sheets of porcelain or composite resin that are bonded directly onto the outer surface of front teeth.
 They are fully customised to meet the needs and requirements of each unique patient.
 The main purpose of getting dental veneers would be to improve the appearance of an existing tooth by changing the colour, size, shape and texture of the tooth.
-Dental veneers can also be used to cover up cracks or chips on a tooth as well as close gaps between teeth.
+Dental veneers can also be used to cover up cracks or chips on a tooth, close gaps between teeth as well as mask mild teeth misalignments.

-Dental veneers are a quick, affordable and easy way for patients to achieve a ‘perfect smile’ by essentially covering the outer surfaces of front teeth, concealing imperfections or aesthetic concerns.
+Dental veneers are a quick and easy way for patients to achieve a ‘perfect smile’ by essentially covering the outer surfaces of front teeth, concealing imperfections or aesthetic concerns.
 This provides patients with an improved and highly aesthetic final outcome when done by a skilled dental practitioner.

 Invisalign is a form of orthodontic treatment which is used to help patients straighten their teeth and improve their smile.
 Invisalign is the virtually invisible alternative to conventional braces as it does not require any arch wires or orthodontic brackets.
 This system uses a series of customised BPA-free plastic clear aligners to shift teeth.